Enron: Misleading financial accounts

-In 1990, Enron's Chief Operating Officer Jeffrey Skilling hired Andrew Fastow, who was well acquainted with the burgeoning deregulated energy market that Skilling wanted to exploit.
+In 1990, Enron's chief operating officer Jeffrey Skilling hired Andrew Fastow, who was well acquainted with the burgeoning deregulated energy market that Skilling wanted to exploit.
 In 1993, Fastow began establishing numerous limited liability special-purpose entities, a common business practice in the energy industry.
-However, it also allowed Enron to transfer some of its liabilities off its books, allowing it to maintain a robust and generally increasing stock price and thus keeping its critical investment grade credit ratings.
+However, it also allowed Enron to transfer some of its liabilities off its books, allowing it to maintain a robust and generally increasing stock price and thus keep its critical investment-grade credit ratings.

 Enron was originally involved in transmitting and distributing electricity and natural gas throughout the US.
 The company developed, built, and operated power plants and pipelines while dealing with rules of law and other infrastructures worldwide.
 Enron owned a large network of natural gas pipelines, which stretched coast to coast and border to border including Northern Natural Gas, Florida Gas Transmission, Transwestern Pipeline Company, and a partnership in Northern Border Pipeline from Canada.
 The states of California, New Hampshire, and Rhode Island had already passed power deregulation laws by July 1996, the time of Enron's proposal to acquire Portland General Electric corporation.
 During 1998, Enron began operations in the water sector, creating the Azurix Corporation, which it part-floated on the New York Stock Exchange during June 1999.
 Azurix failed to become successful in the water utility market, and one of its major concessions, in Buenos Aires, was a large-scale money-loser.

 Enron grew wealthy due largely to marketing, promoting power, and having a high stock price.
 Enron was named "America's Most Innovative Company" by Fortune for six consecutive years, from 1996 to 2001.
 It was on the Fortune's "100 Best Companies to Work for in America" list during 2000, and had offices that were stunning in their opulence.
 Enron was hailed by many, including labor and the workforce, as an overall great company, praised for its large long-term pensions, benefits for its workers, and extremely effective management until the exposure of its corporate fraud.
 The first analyst to question the company's success story was Daniel Scotto, an energy market expert at BNP Paribas, who issued a note in August 2001 entitled Enron: All stressed up and no place to go which encouraged investors to sell Enron stocks, although he only changed his recommendation on the stock from "buy" to "neutral".

 As was later discovered, many of Enron's recorded assets and profits were inflated, wholly fraudulent, or nonexistent.
-One example was during 1999 when Enron promised to repay Merrill Lynch's investment with interest in order to show a profit on its books.
+One example was in 1999 when Enron promised to repay Merrill Lynch's investment with interest to show a profit on its books.
 Debts and losses were put into entities formed offshore that were not included in the company's financial statements; other sophisticated and arcane financial transactions between Enron and related companies were used to eliminate unprofitable entities from the company's books.